-To ensure continuing compliance with the conditions of permit issuance, monitoring and reporting activities shall be required as special permit limiting conditions of the permit pursuant to Section 5.0 of this Applicant's Handbook Basis of Review.
+To ensure continuing compliance with the conditions of permit issuance, monitoring and reporting activities shall be required as special permit conditions pursuant to Section 5.0 of this Applicant's Handbook.
 The details of all required monitoring plans shall be submitted by the applicant for District review and approval as part of the water use permit application and shall be a condition of permit issuance.
 The permit will require implementation of the approved monitoring programs.